opencv/opencv/doc/tutorials/3d/point_cloud/point_cloud.markdown

 ![](teapot_grid.jpg)

-Other posiible way to draw 3d objects can me a mesh For that we use spetial functions to load mesh data and display it Here for now only .OBJ files are supported and they should be triangulated before processing (triangulation - process of breaking faces into triangles)
+Other possible way to draw 3d objects can be a mesh.
+For that we use special functions to load mesh data and display it.
+Here for now only .OBJ files are supported and they should be triangulated before processing (triangulation - process of breaking faces into triangles).

 @code{.py}
 vertices, _, indices = cv2.loadMesh("../data/teapot.obj")